The Visitor (Neil Young and Promise of the Real album)

-The Visitor is the 40th studio album by Canadian / American singer-songwriter Neil Young and his second studio album with American rock group Promise of the Real.
+The Visitor is the fortieth studio album by Canadian / American singer-songwriter Neil Young and his second studio album with American rock group Promise of the Real.
 The album was released on December 1, 2017, on Reprise Records.
 The album was preceded by the singles "Children of Destiny", which was released on July 4, 2017, and "Already Great", which was released on November 3, 2017, and is in response to President Donald Trump's campaign slogan of Make America Great Again.